Thursday, July 23, 2009

 Boy meets boy meets pill meets Death!

-Susan Strasberg is only around in little bits here and there as the wife Fonda's about to divorce who still loves him; she's a maze of kittenish yearning and aching feminine sincerity in a pink raincoat; she makes you feel guilty and sad that you prefer LSD and painted go-go dancers to her simple charms.
-Anyone who ever broke a heart will feel Fonda's pangs and LSD really does amp up that feeling of you can't go home and you can't stay here, and you want to reach out, but hearts break every time you try to have anything at all.
+Susan Strasberg is only around in little bits here and there as the wife Fonda's about to divorce, but she's a maze of kittenish yearning and aching feminine sincerity and she makes you feel guilty and sad that you prefer LSD and painted go-go dancers to her simple charms.
+Anyone who ever broke a heart will feel Fonda's pangs.
+LSD really does amp up that feeling of you can't go home again, and you want to reach out to her and pick up this wounded puppy who deserves so much better.
+You can feel the sexual yearning and pink vibrations of nurturing maternal warmth emanating in waves that turn your leg muscles to jelly.
+It's hard to believe this was made the year before PSYCH-OUT as she seems so much more mature here, like her father Lee, one of those actors who doesn't make a splash about how great they are because they are so perfectly embedded into their role, and it's only in close examination and hindsight where your mind is blown

-It's telling that Bruce Dern never actually took acid before or after this film, and in the talking head interviews that accompany THE TRIP on DVD he alone seems really out of it, kind of unfocused and cranky.
-One day cooler heads in medicine will discover just how important a good acid trip is for preventing Alzheimers and countless other maladies and problems.
-It's sad for Dern (he was a marathon runner at the time, and certainly seemed weird enough not to need it, in his defense) but perhaps apropo considering the futility of living for longevity as opposed to the brief sprint to the flaming finish line of lysergic glory, especially in the show business... and as John Lennon sang "all I can tell you is, it's all / show / biz."
+It's telling that Bruce Dern never actually took acid before or after this film, and in the talking head interviews that accompany THE TRIP on DVD today and yet, he alone, of the entire cast and crew seems like an acid casualty, i.e. kind of unfocused and cranky, as he badmouths psychedelics.
+One day, not far from now, cooler heads in medicine will discover just how important a good acid trip or twenty is for preventing Alzheimers and countless other maladies and problems but back then it was considered a big risk and Dern bowed out because he was marathon runner.
+Hah!
+Like it's going to weaken him!
+But considering the futility of living for longevity as opposed to the brief sprint to the flaming finish line of lysergic glory, especially in the show business, I would say he should have gone for it.
+Those who did are still going strong--coherence wise--all the other talking heads are still sharp as tacks and he's, quite frankly, a mess (at least in the documentary).

 See also my 2003 Popmatters review of the double feature with Psych-Out